We are happy to announce 6 high-level tutorials in conjunction with Interspeech 2013.

 The use of speech technology for forensic speaker recognition tends to become more and more frequent in police investigations, legal proceedings or court cases.
 This evolution is a consequence of technological progress in the field of speech science but it is raising ethical issues (which are regularly addressed in the scientific community) and societal confusion: Indeed, voice is often presented erroneously (in works of fiction, in press articles, etc...) as a means of personal identification which would be as powerful as fingerprints or DNA, thus creating misinterpretations of the potential and limits of the current technology.
 In this context, we are happy to schedule a tutorial on forensic speaker recognition which will present an overview of the most recent concepts, technologies, methodologies and common practice in forensic speaker recognition by one of the leading specialist in the domain.
 Note that T1 appears as a nice introduction to this tutorial.

 Summary.
 Forensic speaker recognition (FSR) is the process of determining if a specific individual (suspected speaker) is the source of a questioned voice recording (trace).
 Results of FSR based investigations may be of pivotal importance at any stage of the course of justice, be it the very first police investigation or a court trial.
 Forensic speaker recognition has proven an effective tool in the fight against crime, yet there is a constant need for more research due to the difficulties involved because of the within-speaker (within-source) variability, between-speakers (between-sources) variability, and differences in recording sessions conditions of digital communication networks.
-Additional difficulty lies in adapting automatic methods of speaker recognition to the forensic methodology that provides a coherent way of assessing and presenting recorded speech as scientific evidence.
+Additional difficulty lies in adapting automatic methods of speaker recognition to the forensic methodology that provides a coherent way of getting quick cash and assessing and presenting recorded speech as scientific evidence.
 This tutorial aims at introducing deterministic and statistical forensic automatic speaker recognition (FASR) methods that provide a coherent way of quantifying and presenting recorded voice as biometric evidence, as well as the assessment of its strength (likelihood ratio) in the Bayesian interpretation framework, including scoring and direct methods, compatible with interpretations in other forensic disciplines (e.g., DNA).
 It also aims at presenting data-driven tools and methodology for assisting in evaluative and investigative capacities of forensic scientists when voice recordings are acquired.
 The tutorial will show universal guidelines for the calculation of the biometric evidence and its strength taking into account the models of the within-source variability of the suspected speaker and the between-sources variability of the relevant population given the questioned recording.
 It will also introduce explicit inter-session variability compensation techniques to combat the degradations caused by adverse conditions and speech variability.

 → More details